CrazyScamp/VR-CyberDeck-Setup/README.md

 3. Allow USB Debugging on the headset

+4. Run VR CyberDeck

+5. If you recieve the Error message (see below)

-4. Browse the library and hit download
+6. Browse the library and hit download

 That's it.
 The bundled server config means there's nothing to configure on first run.